dev-tvj/dev-tvj/README.md

 ## About me:

-I am a pleno fullstack developer 🇧🇷 ~ Brazil and World ~ 🌎
+I am a fullstack developer 🇧🇷 ~ Brazil and World ~ 🌎

 Fullstack Web Developer (backend and frontend) working with international team at DELL Technologies & EMC.
 With over 13+ years of experience in various areas, I have provided services and support to more than 40 companies.